codeconomics/DataTools/ReadMe.md

  `BOKEH_VERSION` = `'0.13.0'` The version of bokeh package

  ### configuration
  The configuration file should be in [yaml syntax](https://learn.getgrav.org/advanced/yaml).
+You can refer to an example [here](../padar_extra/config.txt).
 Following are configurable variables:

   `pid` : a `list` of pid `string` needed to check within the root folder.